Wills, Trusts & Probate

 Assessing Financial and Estate Factors

-Developing a Customized Giving Plan
+Developing and Documenting a Customized Giving Plan

 Selecting Appropriate Legal Tools